Arsikere

 Arasikere is a city and taluka in the Hassan district in the state of Karnataka, India.
+Arsikere also called as Siddara Nadu.
 It is the second largest city in Hassan district, demographically.
 Arsikere city municipal council consists of 35 wards.
-This region is known for its coconut production and is also called Kalpataru Nadu.
-Arsikere Junction is a major railway junction in the South Western Railway which links Mangalore and Mysore to North Karnataka and a central place for tourists who visit nearby places that do not have rail access, such as Belur, Halebidu and Shravanabelagola, Harnahalli, and Kodimata.
+This region is known for its coconut production and is also called as Kalpataru Nadu.
+Arsikere Junction is a major railway junction in the South Western Railway which links Mangalore, Bangalore and Mysore to North Karnataka and a central place for tourists who visit nearby places that do not have rail access, such as Belur, Halebidu and Shravanabelagola, Harnahalli, and Kodimata.

 History

 The name Arasikere originates from one of the princesses of the Hoysala dynasty, who built a lake (kere in Kannada) near the town.
 Arasi means queen in Kannada.
 Therefore, it is 'Arasiya+kere' which means "queen's pond".
 Arasikere was also called Udbhava Sarvagna Vijaya and Ballālapura at various times.

-Under the rulers of Vijayanagara, it was under the administrative control of Jagadevaraya of Channaptna and later placed under Thimmappa Nayaka of Tarikere.
+Under the rulers of Vijayanagara, it was under the administrative control of Immadi Jagadevaraya of Channapatna and later placed under Thimmappa Nayaka of Tarikere.
 It was finally under the rule of Shivappa Nayaka of Ikkeri and was acquired from Ikkeri rulers by the Mysore Wodeyars in 1690.

 Under the rule of the Wodeyars of Mysore, the area suffered from the raids of the Marathas, and was subsequently turned over to the Marathas by the Wodeyars as security for the payment of tribute.